speedyplane2247/sys42X/stops.md

 This happens when an application attempts to hijack $ka.
 (Triggered by ';', which may deter some regular commands, but it's this or using a code-signing database, as this is what $ka hijacks are forced to use)
 ### 0x432A22
 This happens if an application not authorized to issue a $ka issues a $ka.
+### 0x04848A
+This happens when an application attempts to modify users.js